What is Shizenha-Kintsugi®?

 Reference page → Hachikuni-yama Taiken-no-Sato

-Pottery with urushi traces, thought to have been used by the Jomon people, has also been discovered at sites like the Oshoro doba Ruins in Hokkaido
+Pottery with urushi traces, thought to have been used by the Jomon people, has also been discovered at sites like the Oshoro doba Site in Hokkaido

-— essentially the “surface plates” of their era.
+— essentially the “Urushi palette” of their era.

 Artifacts excavated from the Oshyoro-Doba site / Otaru City Museum